null

 - Use six gallons of maximum water content for each cement bag

-- Curing periods should be at least six days
+- Curing curing period should be at least six days

 - Keep air content at 6% if the concrete could thaw or freeze

-Is it Better to Use a Concrete Curing Tank or Room?
+Is it Better to Use a Tank or Room?

-It starts with deciding on whether you want to use concrete curing tanks or moisture rooms.
-Concrete curing tanks and moisture rooms are both effective methods for ideal concrete curing, so it may come down to preference and space.
+It starts with deciding on whether you want to use curing tanks or moisture rooms.
+Curing tanks and moisture rooms are both effective methods for ideal concrete curing, so it may come down to preference and space.

 Concrete Transport Cylinder Racks store and protect multiple specimens during transport